Spectrum of Possibility for the nature of existence:

 “God” is the word we use to indicate the ground of being, what some Buddhists call emptiness.
 It is the source from which all that is real flows forth and is sustained.
 Each of us has immediate communion with this ground of being, it is the source of what we are as well.
 Human beings approach the ground of being as persons.
 It becomes very important to us, as individuals, whether or not this ground of being is personal or impersonal.
 Let’s put this another way.
 When we are really still and open to the rest of existence outside our own skins, we cannot help but notice that much of it is impersonal.
 Most of what exists consists of so-called inanimate matter.
 The vast emptiness of space and the massive stars and galaxies showing up here and there within it is something every mind will need to struggle with, if only in our dreams.
 What can it all mean?
 Here on earth we see rivers, clouds, and mountains, all inanimate and larger than the bodies living on and among them.
 They all outlast the little creatures.
 Is it, as science suggests, a purely random accident that life arose?
 Is the personal point of view, by which life always and everywhere and only manifests itself, an epiphenomenon?
 Is my existence no more than a happy accident occurring as a side effect of self-reproducing molecules full of sound and fury yet indicating nothing?
 More to the point, we want to know ‘does my life matter?’
 Or really most to the point, ‘do the lives of those I love matter?’
 Is love real?
 When we are in times of psycho-spiritual crisis we are watching love die within and around us.
 Ego is unable to pull itself up by its own bootstraps.
 It’s own self-deception and the deceptions of others does not fool it anymore.
 In crisis, the lie and liars stand exposed.

 Death and hell are said to have lost their sting in Christianity.
 The faithful have trained in trusting in that which created persons as persons and mountains as mountains.
 When such a person returns to the ground of being in death they are reassured that, even though they are saying goodbye to all they have loved on earth, the process that brought them forth still has their best interests at heart.
 Now, when the ‘father’ reveals his impersonal side, as it were, in the grave dirt that welcomes our bodies back to their elemental home, there is nothing to ultimately fear.
-There awaits us the eternity of the beatific vision, not an eternity of torture in hell.
+There awaits most all of us the eternity of the beatific vision, not an eternity of torture in hell.
 Emptiness and nothingness are not the same thing.
 We faithful contemplatives have already trained in the stillness – the peace that surpasses understanding – and found it was not an interstellar abyss teeming with monsters foreign to the human heart.
-We found, instead, our nobility as children of god, children of universe.
+We found, instead, that it is an abyss of Mercy, granting us our nobility as children of God, children of universe.
 We find, eventually, our equivalence with any and all other created things.

 What religious myth can offer is the path of healing found through stillness and contemplation.
 In the process of the bodymind learning to be still we encounter the scars and character amour of our own personal wounds.
 When the bodymind does grow still the fears of death are brought to consciousness.
 On this path intelligence and reason can comfort the heart, for we have not been left orphans in a universe of nonsense.
 Such a person can celebrate the mystic wedding of their personality: the union of their spirit and their flesh.
 They can honestly say “yes” and “thank you” for the life they have been given to actually know.
 They no longer look to dreams of inhuman exaltation.
 With a heart broken and humble, yet lifted up, our eyes gaze on the eternity unfolding in time and find we are living, right here and right now in a sacred, or as it’s said in the West, a sacramental world.